luapower/oo/oo.md

    * `Apple = oo.Apple(Fruit)` is sugar for `Apple = Fruit:subclass()`
    * `apple = Apple(...)` is sugar for `apple = Apple:create(...)`
       * `Apple:create()` calls `apple:init(...)`
- * virtual classes: nested inner classes which can overriden in subclasses of the outer class (see below).

 ## Inheritance and instantiation